-The Debentures will carry an 8.5% coupon (the "Interest") over a 5-year term and will be convertible at the holder's option into common shares of the Company at a conversion price of C\$0.88, which Conversion Price is equal to a 30% premium to the Private Placement Price.
+The Debentures carry an 8.5% coupon (the "Interest") over a 5-year term and are convertible at the holder's option into common shares of the Company at a conversion price of \$0.88, which Conversion Price is equal to a 30% premium to the Private Placement Price.

-The Company will be entitled, on or after the third anniversary of the date of issuance of the Debentures, at any time the 20-day VWAP on the TSXV exceeds 130% of the Conversion Price, to redeem the Debentures at par plus accrued and unpaid Interest.
+The Company is entitled, on or after the third anniversary of the date of issuance of the Debentures, at any time the 20-day VWAP on the TSXV exceeds 130% of the Conversion Price, to redeem the Debentures at par plus accrued and unpaid Interest.